 Wait on [Abba Father], be of good courage, and he shall strengthen your heart.
 Wait, I say, on [Abba ] [Ps.27.14].

-Metaphorically, I compare our escape from the Gulag California to the biblical Exodus for the flight to our Promised Land.
+Metaphorically, I compared our escape from the Gulag California to the biblical Exodus for the flight to our Promised Land.
 It is the appropriate analogy.
-The Bible explains in 1 Corinthians 10 that the things which happened to Israel were for our examples to learn from.
+The Bible explains in 1 Corinthians 10.11 that the things that happened to Israel were for our examples to learn from.

-Now all these things happened to [the children of Israel] for examples; and they are written for our admonition [v.11].
+Now all these things happened to [the children of Israel] for examples, and they are written for our admonition.

 There was a lot of praying.
 Three times I prayed throughout the night and fasted for weeks during the most challenging situations.
-Some of you prayed through the night with me and sent me text messages that brought me comfort.
+Some of you reading this, prayed through the night with me and sent me text messages that brought timely comfort.

-Two images came to mind from the Exodus.
+Vivid images came to mind for our Exodus.
 During the most harrowing, hopeless moments, the overwhelming circumstances felt like the Egyptian army was behind us and the Red Sea was before us.
-We could neither go back to California nor move forward to our new home.
+We could neither return to California nor move forward to our new home.
 The Red Sea was an uncooperative, vindictive relative who refused to sign an affidavit acknowledging they signed off on the property deed when Jeanne inherited her dad’s home.
-We were unaware of this and it trapped us.
-We prayed for the Red Sea to open up and by the grace, and providence of Abba Father, he parted the Red Sea.
+The unscrupulous buyers were the Egyptian army who sought to destroy us.
+We were trapped.
+We prayed and the Red Sea opened up by the power and grace of a loving Father.

-We crossed over through the Red Sea with joyous relief into the Desert of Doubt representing fear, uncertainty, deep despair, and depression.
+We crossed our Red Sea joyously, only to enter the Desert of Doubt, symbolizing fear, deep despair, and depression.
 Jeanne and Andrew expressed their fears, often in tears and anger.
 The anger was neither directed at me nor God but at the situation.
 As a husband and father, their heartbreak weighed especially heavy on me with the added feelings of failure.
-We had to make a decision and that decision was to relinquish our dream home and trust Abba Father to meet this need.
-After relinquishing our dream to God we were at peace during our desert wandering.
+I had to make a decision and that decision was to relinquish our dream home and trust Abba Father to meet this need.
+After relinquishing our dream to God I was at peace during our 40-day desert wandering.